Ahmed-Ez/Matches-task/README.md

 2- create a .env file in the root directory and add a MONGO_URI variable with a valid mongodb url

-3-either generate a build folder by running npm build in the frontend directory then run the application using npm run start in the root directory or without generating a build folder run the front and backend individually by running npm run start at the rooot and npm start in the frontend directory
+3- run the application using npm run start in the root directory if a build folder is generated already or without generating a build folder run the front and backend individually by running npm run start at the rooot and npm start in the frontend directory